lingthio/solidroof.com/docs/sunnyvale.md

 * Modern -- Built in 1999 and well maintained
 * Hardwood flooring on the first floor, new carpet on the second floor
 * High ceiling Living Room
-* Huge Kitchen (18'6x19'9), includes dishwasher, fridge & gas stove
+* Huge Kitchen (18'6 x 20'), includes dishwasher, fridge & gas stove
-* Huge Master Bedroom (15'6x16'0) with private bathroom
+* Huge Master Bedroom (15'6 x 16') with private bathroom
 * New carpet and toilets installed in 2019
 * Large attached 2-car garage
 * Does not include furniture, artwork nor washer & dryer